🎧 Podcast version available Listen on Spotify →

 The synthesis layer then has real tension to work with.

-What It Taught Me About LLM Reasoning
+What It Taught Me About How LLMs Actually Reason

 LLMs are extremely good at producing plausible output.

-Designing systems that surface real disagreement instead of smoothing it over — that’s actually hard.
-Most AI implementations don’t do it.
-Most human processes don’t do it either.
+Designing systems that force real disagreement instead of manufacturing consensus — that’s actually hard.

 Where It Stands